JAG Corps Attorney (27)

 - Entry Level

-The Army Judge Advocate General’s Corps attorney is responsible for offering legal support that involves military operations.
-They primarily focus on the areas of criminal law, legal assistance, civil/administrative law, labor/employment law, international/operational law and contract/fiscal law.
+Judge Advocates are responsible for offering legal support that involves military operations.
+They primarily focus on the areas of criminal law, legal assistance, civil/administrative law, labor/employment law, international/operational law, intelligence law, and contract/fiscal law.

-Duty locations include the continental United States and other installations overseas.
+Duty locations include the continental United States and installations worldwide such as Germany, Korea, Japan, and Italy.

 - Prosecute criminal cases under the Uniform Code of Military Justice